HarvestAPI/apify-linkedin-profile-posts/README.md

 - `scrapePages` - Number of pages to scrape, if `maxPosts` is not set.
 Each page is 20 posts.
 Posts sorted by date.
 - `page` - Page number to start scraping from.
 Default is 1.

-**If you want to search post by text queries, you can use our Post Search scraper [Linkedin Post Search Scraper](https://apify.com/harvestapi/linkedin-post-search).**
+**If you want to search post by text queries or more advanced filters, you can use our Post Search scraper [Linkedin Post Search Scraper](https://apify.com/harvestapi/linkedin-post-search).**

 ### Data You'll Receive